-Question 5 shared some of the results of the intial family survey in the fall of 2024, identifying 6 specific locations that were identified in the school engagement process as needing improvement, and asking respondents to "Please indicate, in order of priority the following locations for active transportation improvements by dragging and dropping each option into their rank."
+Question 5 shared some of the results of the intial family survey in the fall of 2024, highlighting 7 specific locations that were identified in the school engagement process as needing improvement, and asking respondents to "Please indicate, in order of priority the following locations for active transportation improvements by dragging and dropping each option into their rank.

-All respondents fully completed this question, and the weighted responses resulted in Extension Road at Cranberry Avenue being identified by respondents as most preferred area for improvements, followed by Cranberry Avenue in front of the school as second highest preference for improvements, and Extension Road at Trans-Canada Highway ranked as the 3rd preference for improvement.
-The full results of the weighted rankings for this question can be found below.
+All respondents fully completed this question, and the weighted responses resulted in the intersection of Extension Road at Flagstone Road being identified as most the preferred area for improvements, followed very closely by Richardson Road, with the intersection of Montana Avenue and Ohio Way being ranked as the 3rd most preferred area for improvement.

-Each response was weighted according to the ranking it received by each respondent, with 6 points for a top preference, and 1 point for the lowest preference of the 6.
+Each response was weighted according to the ranking it received by each respondent, with 7 points for a top priority, and 1 point for the lowest priority of the 7.
+The full results of the rankings for this question can be found below.